Fabcli/classe-1914/README.md

 Choose the 1.3.15 angular version

-When this dependancies are installrd, you can compile the application
+When this dependancies are installed, you can compile the application

 	make run